drupalprojects/mutual_credit/README.txt

 A small system such as a LETS or timebank will comprise one exchange, one currency, and one wallet per user.
 In a larger system a user can be in many exchanges and exchanges can contain many currencies.
-Any entity which has an entity_reference field referencing exchanges (like the user entity) can own wallets Wallets which have transacted cannot be deleted, but if the owner entity is deleted, ownership can be transferred to the owner entity's exchange
+Any entity which has an entity_reference field referencing exchanges (like the user entity) can own wallets Wallets which have transacted cannot be deleted, but if the holder entity is deleted, The wallet can be transferred to the holder entity's exchange

 Visit admin/accounting/currencies and configure your first currency.
 The currency 'type' refers to how the integers in the database are converted and displayed.